grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

    > **Note:**: the output of the command contains the write and read URLs necessary for the following steps.

-1. Check the statuses of the Mimir services:
+1. Check the statuses of the Mimir pods:

    ```bash
    kubectl -n mimir-test get pod